telerik/maui-docs/controls/chart/overview.md

 ### Null Values support

 The Chart represents null data points with an empty space or gap.
-For more details on this feature review the [Null Values Support]({%slug chart-nullvalues%}) article.
+For more details on this feature, review the [Null Values Support]({%slug chart-nullvalues%}) article.

 ## Next Steps